Universidad Tecnológica de México: Guadalajara Campus (State of Jalisco)

 Guadalajara Campus was inaugurated in September 2016; it is located in Tlaquepaque, Mexico.
 It is the result of 50 years of experience, more than 160 thousand alumni and more than 80 programs.
 It is located on Lázaro Cárdenas Street No. 405, Prados Tlaquepaque, San Pedro Tlaquepaque, State of Jalisco.
-Its educational programs offer are high school and bachelor degree programs.
+Its educational programs offer are high school and bachelor's degree programs.

 Querétaro Campus (State of Querétaro)

 Started operations in September 2017, it is located at Febrero 5, Av.
 1412, San Pablo, municipality of Santiago de Querétaro, State of Querétaro.
-Its educational offer are high school and bachelor degree programs.
+Its educational offer are high school and bachelor's degree programs.

 Los Reyes Campus (State of Mexico)

 Los Reyes Campus started operations in September 2018; it is located in the Mexico-Puebla Federal Highway, km 17.5, Los Reyes Acaquilpan, Municipality of La Paz, zip code 56410, in the State of Mexico (next to the Santa Marta subway station).